dylanbeattie/dylanbeattie.net/_workshops/from-keyboard-to-keynote.md

     <li>Video and multimedia</li>
 </ul>
 <blockquote class="testimonial">
-      “I've done speaker training type things in the past so the material was not really new, but Dylan's way of presenting it is just SO MUCH better than previous training sessions.”
+      “I've done speaker training type things in the past, but Dylan's way of presenting it is just SO MUCH better than previous training sessions.”
 </blockquote>

 <p>During each session, you'll prepare and deliver a short presentation of your own, on a topic of your choice - anything goes; it doesn't have to be related to tech.
 I'll collate feedback from the group and share this with you along with my own notes and suggestions.</p>